Krypto/sublime-da-ui/LABEL_CHEATSHEET.md

 # Label Cheat Sheet

+## Contexts

+- `context:other` – the issue is related to anything else.
+- `context:package` – the issue is related to a community-driven package.
+- `context:scheme` – the issue is related to the color scheme.
+- `context:sublime` – the issue is related to Sublime Text and its default packages.
+- `context:theme` – the issue is related to the theme.

 ## Statuses

 - `status:available` – the issue has been already resolved and implementation is available in the latest product release.